newrelic/newrelic-infra-operator/README.md

 # New Relic Infrastructure Operator for Kubernetes

-This operator automates the injection of the New Relic Infrastructure container on Pods matching the configured policies.
+This operator automates the injection of the New Relic Infrastructure sidecar on Pods matching the configured policies.

-The newrelic-infra-operator sets up a mutatingWebhookConfiguration, which allows it to modify the pod objects that are about to be created in the cluster.
+The `newrelic-infra-operator` sets up a `mutatingWebhookConfiguration`, which allows it to modify the Pod objects that are about to be created in the cluster.

-On this event, and when the pod being created matches the user’s configured policies the operator will:
+On this event, and when the Pod being created matches the user’s configured policies the operator will:

- - Add a sidecar container to the pod, containing the New Relic Kubernetes Integration.
+ - Add a sidecar container to the Pod, containing the New Relic Kubernetes Integration.
- - If a secret doesn't exist, create a secret in the same Namespace as the pod containing the New Relic license key, which is needed for the integration to report data.
+ - If a secret containing license key doesn't exist, create it in the same Namespace as the pod, since it is needed for the integration to report data.
- - Add the pod’s service account to a ClusterRoleBinding previously created by the operator chart, which will grant this sidecar the required permissions to hit the Kubernetes metrics endpoints.
+ - Add the Pod’s service account to a `ClusterRoleBinding` previously created by the operator chart, which will grant this sidecar the required permissions to access the Kubernetes metrics endpoints.

-The ClusterRoleBinding grants the following permissions to the pod being injected:
+The ClusterRoleBinding grants the following permissions to the Pod being injected:
 ```yaml
 - apiGroups: [""]
   resources: